umbertozanovello/OpenStandard-CoilID/README.md

 #### Storage Device
 The storage device storing the RF Coil data must be affordable, non-volatile, easy to buy and interface.

 Standard EEPROMs comply with these requirements.
 They are available for ~1$ in different sizes, packages and support various operating voltages.
+A means of write-protecting the EEPROM shall be implemented to prevent accidental overwriting of the coil data.

 #### Communication Bus

-Considering the reduced space available on the coil-side, the communication bus must not add excessive complexity to the circuitry (e.g., many connector pins; many components occupying substantial PCB real estate).
+Considering the limited space available on the coil-side, the communication bus must not add excessive complexity to the circuitry (e.g., many connector pins; many components occupying substantial PCB real estate).

 The standard makes use of the I<sup>2</sup>C protocol to trasfer the data (see [Communication Layer](#Communication-Layer)).
 I<sup>2</sup>C requires only two lines (SDA, SCL) in addition to the DC supply and ground.
 The standards recommends to add 10 kOhm pull-up resistors both on the SDA and SDL lines and both on the coil- and system-side.
 This reference value helps to contain the bus time constant and guarantees a reliable low logic voltage level for the open-drain transistors.
 In extreme cases where resistors are not enough to guarantee reliable communication, circuits like buffers, extenders and accelerators can be added to the bus.